claytonbrown/terraformExamples/abc/dev-staging-test-subnets/README.md

 ./setup.sh
 ```

-This will automatically create the architecture described above (4 ECS instances, as well as supporting network resources and security group rules, will be created automatically).
+This will automatically create the architecture described above (4 ECS instances, as well as supporting network resources and security group rules, which will be created automatically).
 Once this is done you'll be able to SSH into the bastion host, and from there you should be able to log into the development, staging, and production ECS instances.

 Once you are satisfied that the security group rules are working, you can destroy the environment using this command: